jnsgruk/zinc-k8s-operator/README.md

 ## OCI Images

-This charm uses [an altered version](https://hub.docker.com/r/jnsgruk/zinc) of the image provided by the upstream, running on `ubuntu` rather than `scratch`.
+This charm relies on a [Chiselled ROCK](https://ubuntu.com/blog/combining-distroless-and-ubuntu-chiselled-containers).

+This image is similar to a `distroless` image, in that it only contains the bare minimum dependencies for Zinc to run.
+You can see the source [here](./rockcraft.yaml).

 ## Contributing